j201/meta-marked/README.md

 ## meta-marked
-#### The [marked](http://github.com/chjj/marked) markdown processor for Node.js with a simple metadata system added on.
+#### The [marked](http://github.com/chjj/marked) markdown processor for Node.js with support for [YAML](http://yaml.org/) metadata

 Just a quick extension I needed for processing markdown in Node.
 Props to Christopher Jeffrey for his excellent markdown processor 'marked'.

 The `meta-marked` function behaves exactly the same as [`marked`](http://github.com/chjj/marked#usage), except for the following:

-- Instead of returning a parsed string, `meta-marked` returns an object with two properties: `meta`, which contains the metadata object, and `html`, which contains the parsed HTML.
+- Instead of returning a parsed string, `meta-marked` returns an object with two properties: `meta`, which contains the metadata object or `null` if metadata isn't found, and `html`, which contains the parsed HTML.
 - `metaMarked.noMeta` is a reference to the `marked` function, so it can be used to avoid parsing metadata.

-The metadata system used here is based on [MultiMarkdown](http://github.com/fletcher/MultiMarkdown/wiki/MultiMarkdown-Syntax-Guide#metadata).
-It consists of key: value pairs at the top of the document, followed by a blank line.
-A line starting with whitespace is treated as a list item for the previous key.
-For example, running `metaMarked(...)` on this text:
+In order to include metadata in a document, insert YAML at the top of the document surrounded by `---` and `...`.
+Note that if the given string doesn't start with `---`, it will not be interpreted as having metadata.

+### Example

 ```
+---
 Title:   My awesome markdown file
 Author:  Me
+Scripts:
-Scripts: js/doStuff.js
+    - js/doStuff.js
-         js/doMoreStuff.js
+    - js/doMoreStuff.js
+...

 ##Header
 Regular text and stuff goes here.